cliveb/cliveb.github.io/about.md

 permalink: /about/
 ---

-I'm a Products and Engineering pro with a diverse range of experiences in R&D building platforms for small-to-medium size enterprise apps.
+I'm a versatile product leader with a diverse range of application design and development experiences building valuable platforms spanning manufacturing systems to online social communities across US/UK/EU/Asia.

 ### More Information

-I thrive in startup roles and environments that require both domain and technical skills.
-Most recently orchestrating research engineering, product management and hacking nextgen apps.
-I'm used to leading design and development with a put the user experience first fast beta-driven iterative approach integrating software engineering to grow at international scale.
+I thrive in startup roles and environments that require strong technical and domain knowhow with people and product management experience.
+I’m used to focusing on solving both customer and developer productivity.
+Providing direction in design and broad areas of software development integrating with marketing for scale.

 ### Contact me